 Field-hunting tip

-Look in hydrothermal veins and pegmatites country — that is the host setting where ferberite typically forms.
+Look in hydrothermal veins and pegmatites country, the host setting where ferberite typically forms.
 If you start seeing quartz, fluorite, cassiterite in float, you are in the right ground.
 Field specimens usually show a tabular, prismatic, or bladed crystals habit, so train your eye for that shape before scanning the outcrop.